 AHCCCS supports new and evolving technologies that create efficiencies, improve QOC and lead to better health care outcomes while containing costs.
-Examples of such technologies, supported, in part, by the Health Information Technology for Economic and Clinical Health Act (HITECH) include the use of health information technology in EHRs, e-prescribing, and a HIE infrastructure.
+Examples of such technologies, supported, in part, by the Health Information Technology for Economic and Clinical Health Act (HITECH) include the use of HIT EHRs, e-prescribing, and a HIE infrastructure.
 Expanding technological capability is expected to reduce total spending on health care by diminishing the number of inappropriate tests, duplicate procedures, paperwork, and administrative overhead, which will result in fewer adverse events.
-The use of health information technology for health care service delivery and health care management is critical to the effectiveness in the following areas:
+The use of HIT for health care service delivery and health care management is critical to the effectiveness in the following areas: